Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - If a red `Installation Failed` screen appears, repeat the above steps.
 - Close Wabbajack.

+> :::warning
-> :::warning Let the installation **FINISH** prior to starting the following sections.
+> Let the installation **FINISH** prior to starting the following sections.

 ### <p align="center"> ![Creating a Clean Stock New Vegas Folder](https://github.com/user-attachments/assets/01abbcf8-4205-4629-a692-f97596b62d5b) </p>
+> :::tip Self-Contained!
-> :::tip This process allows for the creation of a completely **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
+> This process allows for the creation of a completely **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
 >
 > **SKIP** step 1 if you have never played or modded this installation of Fallout 3 or Fallout: New Vegas before.

+> :::important
-> :::important These instructions will reference the `game library folder`, which refers to the folder in which Fallout: New Vegas and Fallout 3 are installed.
+> These instructions will reference the `game library folder`, which refers to the folder in which Fallout: New Vegas and Fallout 3 are installed.
 >
 > Default locations for the `game library folder` include `C:\steam\steamapps\common` and `C:\Program Files (x86)\GOG Galaxy\Games`.